mattthughes/Last-Trophy/README.md

 - Fixed 500 error which was not displaying correctly because  there were to many arguments in the function, to fix this I removed the exception argument which fixed this issue.
 - Fixed create view error when trying to use user permission mixin.
 The logic I was using was trying to get the author of the guide and match that with the logged in user, when there wasn't one.
 To fix this I added the login required mixin which redirected the user to the login page, once logged in the users was  then able to create a guide.
 - Fixed guide bugs I was unable to reference the specific trophy in the guide view, to fix this I changed the trophy.title to trophies which referenced the spelling in the view which loaded the specific trophy to the web page.
+- Fixed user authentication create game error, orginally the create game button would not appear regardless of which user was logged in.
+In order to fix this I added an if statement making sure the user was the superuser user which checked if the logged in user was the super user, if they are the button would show allowing the admin user to create a game in the front end.
 ## Deployment

 ## Credits